mirandaweston/CV/README.md

 **Stay Safe East** (July 2019 - June 2022)
 _Policy and Research Officer_

-A focus on conducting research and data analysis (quantitative and qualitative) to inform national domestic abuse policy This involved building relationships with internal and external stakeholders, including peers in the House of Lords, to shape the passage of the Domestic Abuse Bill through Parliament
+A focus on conducting research and data analysis (quantitative and qualitative) to inform national domestic abuse policy.
+This involved building relationships with internal and external stakeholders, including peers in the House of Lords, to shape the passage of the Domestic Abuse Bill through Parliament

 **Deliveroo** (November 2015 - March 2018)
 _Rider Operations Associate_

-Responsible for onboarding new riders from interview to hiring, as well as working with the Global Ops team to deliver improvements to rider experience whilst ensuring compliance and legal requirements are met.
+Responsible for onboarding new riders from interview to hiring, as well as working with the Global Ops team to deliver technological improvements to rider experience whilst ensuring compliance and legal requirements are met.

 ## Hobbies